easy-node-pro/harmony-toolbox/README.md

 Any other provider or hardware pre-install requirements:
 -   ✔️ A new Ubuntu 20.04LTS server
 -   ✔️ Login as a user account with sudoless root access or run and install as root
-	-   Other Providers Admins: Use the Any Other Provider Guide on how to edit your sudoers file or give access via groups.
+	-   Our tips on setting this up for our installer to perform sudo commands is [right here](https://validator-toolbox-guide.easynode.one/full-manual/pre-installation-information/pre-installation/any-other-provider-validator-node-setup/sudoless-root-access "right here").
+You can revert this after installation is complete.
+	-   If you skip this step, you will be prompted for your password during rclone setup but it will be hidden in the menu.
+If it pauses there type your user account password.
 -   ✔️ Volume Support
-	-   Any other setup: Mount a volume at ~/harmony before you start or in a folder in /mnt and we\'ll install there and symlink to ~/harmony
+	-   Mount a volume at ~/harmony before you start or in a folder in /mnt and we\'ll install there and symlink to ~/harmony

 #### Installation - New & Existing servers:
 After completing the pre-requisites pull the repository into your home directory.